1. Introduction

 2. Definitions and Terms Used

-2.1 Definition of sexual exploitation
+2.1 Sexual exploitation

 Sexual exploitation is a form of abuse.
 It occurs where a person, or group of people, take advantage of an adult (including those with care and support needs) to coerce, manipulate or deceive them into sexual activity for the perpetrator/s advantage.
 The perpetrator uses their power to get the adult to do sexual acts for the perpetrator’s own – or other people’s – benefit or enjoyment.
 Children and young people can also be victims (see Hull Safeguarding Children Partnership Procedures).